briancalc/bcalcrecoil/README.md

 ### 2. Windows

-- download "bcalcrecoil-windows.zip" from the https://github.com/briancalc/bcalcrecoil/releases page
+- download "bcalcrecoil.exe" from the https://github.com/briancalc/bcalcrecoil/releases page
-- extract the bcalcrecoil.exe file
 - double click on the file to run

 ### 3. Mac